AOEpeople/puppeteer-fetchbot/README.md

 An entire list of all command line options (some more than in the options object) can be optained via

-    $ APPNAME --help
+    $ FetchBot --help

 > Command line input

-    $ APPNAME --job=./examples/aoe.people.and.languages.json --slowmo=25
+    $ fetchbot --job=./examples/aoe.people.and.languages.json --slowmo=25

 ### Conclusion

-APPNAME has been introduced to speed up the development process as a frontend engineer by stepping automatically over pages which are not part of the current user story.
+FetchBot has been introduced to speed up the development process as a frontend engineer by stepping automatically over pages which are not part of the current user story.
 But during development more and more use cases were found and it made a lot of fun building "batch like" JSON files that turned the browser into a bot.
-APPNAME was written in [TypeScript](https://www.typescriptlang.org/) and is transpiled via npm/yarn run build.
+FetchBot was written in [TypeScript](https://www.typescriptlang.org/) and is transpiled in build run.
 It's normally automatically built during installation.

-Now it's time to thank all the people who had an open ear and a different perspective then myself and yeah all in all made APPNAME much better.
+Now it's time to thank all the people who had an open ear and a different perspective than myself and yeah all in all made FetchBot much better.